 northern lights over thingvellir in south west iceland

-Iceland offers students so much more than a traditional science school trip.
-Rather than visiting museums or exhibits, students can immerse themselves in the ever-changing dramatic landscapes of Iceland and enjoy being in the great outdoors.
+In Iceland, science students can immerse themselves in the ever-changing dramatic landscapes of Iceland and enjoy being in the great outdoors.

-Whether your students are fascinated by the physics of the northern lights, the chemistry of the minerals in geothermal mud pools or the biology of the how life has adapted to the land of fire and ice; there is something for all young scientists.
+There are opportunities to learn about the physics behind the Northern Lights, the mineral chemistry in geothermal mud pools, or the biology of how life has adapted in the land of fire and ice.

 What's included